 There’s no doubt that Facebook has a lot to offer to your business, and it can definitely help it grow if you know the right Facebook advertising tips.
 But you cannot just post some content to your Facebook page and expect great results.
 You need to go beyond publishing great content if you want to get the highest return on investment from your marketing efforts.

 The key to finding real success using our Facebook advertising tips is not to be dependent on organic reach in this particular social network’s news feed.
-Because organic reach has been declining for quite some time now (meaning less engagement for brands) as Facebook continues to give importance to sponsored content.
+Because organic reach has been declining for quite some time now (meaning less engagement with their potential customers for brands) as Facebook continues to give importance to sponsored content.

-Facebook has become massive over the years, so the only way your content can rise above the rest is through targeted ads that position you in front of your audience and seeking Facebook advertising tips from other marketing experts.
-By leveraging the right Facebook advertising tips, you can do much better than marketers who are only focused on the “free” social media tactics and outdated methods.
+Facebook has become massive over the years, so the only way your content can rise above the rest is through targeted ads that position you in front of a specific audience and seeking Facebook advertising tips from other marketing experts.
+By leveraging the right Facebook advertising tips, you can do much better than marketers who are only focused on the “free” social media marketing strategies and outdated methods.

-According to the State of Social report published by Buffer, it was found that up to 94% of businesses (big and small) have chosen to invest in Facebook ads.
+According to the State of Social report published by Buffer, it was found that up to 94% of businesses (big and small) have chosen to use Facebook ads.
 And a great percentage of them are focused on boosting their social media ads budget in the coming years.

 Do Facebook Ads Work?